joeyy5588/P2C/readme.md

-# Codes for *Paraphrasing Is All You Need  for Novel Object Captioning*
+# Paraphrasing Is All You Need  for Novel Object Captioning

+This repository contains the official PyTorch implementation for the paper.
+> Yang, C. F., Tsai, Y. H. H., Fan, W. C., Salakhutdinov, R. R., Morency, L. P., & Wang, F. (2022).
+Paraphrasing Is All You Need for Novel Object Captioning.
+Advances in Neural Information Processing Systems, 35, 6492-6504.

 ### Installation
 - Follow the instruction from here: [link](https://github.com/microsoft/Oscar/blob/master/INSTALL.md) to set up the environment of our codebase, and replace the directory oscar/ with p2c/